helen-tan/git-test/README.md

 # Git Commands
-This is a practice repository created for the HKUST React course on Coursera. <br>
+This is a practice repository for practicing Git commands. <br>
 The following are some Git commands.

 ## Basic Git Commands